flarum/cli/README.md

 3. Confirm we are in the right directory
 4. Confirm that files will be overwritten / clear files as needed
 5. Run a set of registered steps
-6. Tell the user which steps ran
+6. Tell the user which steps ran, or display any errors
 7. Show a goodbye message

 Actual functionality is implemented at the step layer.